czbiohub-sf/cerebra/README.md

 ```

 __From [PyPi](https://pypi.org/project/cerebra/) (system-wide installation, NOT RECOMMENDED)__
-For novice users, its generally a better idea to install packages within virtual environments.
+For novice users, it's generally a better idea to install packages within virtual environments.
 However, `cerebra` can be installed system-wide, if you so choose.
 ```
 pip install cerebra